RealtyShares – What I Learned From Losing $50,000

 But it ain’t about how hard you hit.
 It’s about how hard you can get hit and keep moving forward; how much you can take and keep moving forward.

 That’s how winning is done!
 Now if you know what you’re worth, then go out and get what you’re worth, but you gotta be willing to take the hits, and not pointing fingers saying you ain’t where you wanna be because of him, or her, or anybody.
 Cowards do that and that ain’t you.
 You’re better than that!”

 I realize it would have been easy to quit the real estate investing thing after such a large loss but I don’t think that things happen to us, they happen for us.

 The experience actually inspired me to both learn more about these types of deals, specifically multifamily syndications, and also help educate others on what you should know before investing in these investments.

 I encourage folks to do their part and learn as much as they can before considering investing.

-One other thing I highly recommend is to join the Doctor Investors Club.
+One other thing I highly recommend is to join the Passive Investors Circle.